Santa Fake: Plot

 In a Derry orphanage in 1994, orphaned baby Patrick Keeley is visited by a little person who tells him he will go on to do great things.
 25 years later, Pat illegally immigrates to start a new life in New York City.
 He finds off-the-books employment and a father figure in Irish restaurant owner, Joe, but after a few months is asked to deliver two suitcases for his boss in return for $10,000 on the stipulation that he does not look inside them.
 Pat thinks about the shady dealings Joe has involved himself in and, after running into several police officers on the way to the drop, gets spooked and takes the first bus out of town.

 His bus journey ends at Santa Fe where he pays for a single night at a Bed and Breakfast run by the widowed Mrs. Ortega.
 Pat calls Joe to reassure him that he will deliver the briefcases.
 Joe is furious that Pat ran off with them and scares him into hanging up while demanding his location.
 However, Joe determines where Pat is thanks to the area code and dispatches two of his top lieutenants, Jim and Seb, to kill Pat and retrieve the money.
 A wiretap on the phone prompts two FBI Agents to follow them, as they are trying to catch Joe for money laundering.

 Pat opens the briefcases to find that they contain $1.3 million.
 After paying for a longer stay, he heads to the mall to buy himself a new wardrobe using the initially promised $10,000 as an advance.
-Attempting once more to clear things up with Joe, he is informed of his impending death and tries to flee again, only to hump into the mall's events coordinator Emily.
-Between Emily's concern that they have no mall Santa to entertain the kids present and Pat's concern for his safety, Pat agrees to go along since he figures he can hide in plain sight with the costume.
+Attempting once more to clear things up with Joe, he is informed of his impending death and tries to flee again, only to bump into the mall's events coordinator Emily.
+Between Emily's concern that they have no mall Santa to entertain the kids, and Pat's concern for his safety, he agrees to go along since he figures he can hide in plain sight with the costume.
 He quickly wins over the children who visit with his kindness and penchant for singing.

-Pat dumps the briefcases and keeps his money in a backpack, travelling to and from the mall in disguise to avoid being spotted by Jim and Seb, who have also arrived.
-Emily continuously tries to get him to fill out tax forms so he can be employed, but because of his illegal status he says he'll work for free.
+Pat dumps the briefcases and keeps his money in a backpack, traveling to and from the mall in disguise to avoid being spotted by Jim and Seb, who have also arrived.
+Emily continuously tries to get him to fill out tax forms so he can be employed, but because of his illegal status, he says he'll work for free.
 Emily offers a compromise by taking him to dinner the following night.
 This and an encounter with Mrs. Ortega, still mourning her deceased husband, causes a crisis of faith in Pat and he heads to a nearby church.
 There he is offered reassurance by Padre Estaban, and in return reassures him that the church's upcoming toy drive will go well despite the lack of donations.